-To make the election, you have to send us a completed Form GST26, Election or Revocation of an Election by a Public Service Body to Have an Exempt Supply of Real Property Treated as a Taxable Supply, within one month after the end of the reporting period in which the election is to become effective.
+To make the election, you have to send us a completed Form GST26 within one month after the end of the reporting period in which the election is to become effective.
 You have to file this election for each property that you want to treat as taxable.